catalyst-cloud/catalystcloud-docs/source/identity-access-management/additional-permissions.rst

 implement these access restrictions.

-* The script example included below needs to be run on a server that has access to both the internet and the Catalyst Cloud API endpoints.
+* The script example included below needs to be run on a server that has access to both the Internet and the Catalyst Cloud API endpoints.
 * The script needs a method of authentication.
 This could be:
   - a user sourcing their openrc file prior to running the script manually.
   - using a `clouds.yaml`_ file to provide the required authentication details.